FABhishek/FrontDesk/README.md

 1. npm install
 2. npm run dev

 # Client front end setup:
+(This code is part of Livekit's documentation, can be ignored from reviewing)
 1. pnpm install
 2. npm run dev